AI-generated image

 What is a mutual fund?

-A mutual fund is a pooled investment vehicle that allows individuals to invest in various asset classes, including stocks, debt instruments, commodities, etc. It is overseen by a professional fund manager who aims to optimise returns while keeping the portfolio diversified.
+A mutual fund is a pooled investment vehicle that allows individuals to invest across asset classes, such as stocks, debt instruments, commodities and more.
+A professional fund manager oversees the portfolio, aiming to optimise returns while maintaining diversification.
+For this comparison, we focus on two categories: equity funds and debt funds.

 Suggested read: The ultimate guide to mutual fund investing